V4Fire/Client/src/core/component/functional/README.md

    }
    ```

-2. If you pass the `functional` option as an object, then you can specify under which output parameters a functional
+2. If you pass the `functional` option as an object, you have the ability to specify under which output parameters a
-   component should be used, and under which a regular one.
-This kind of components is called "smart".
+   functional component should be used, and under which a regular component should be used.
+   This type of component is commonly referred to as a "smart" component.
-   Note that this option is inherited from parent component to child component, unless you explicitly override it.
+   It's worth noting that this option is inherited from the parent component to the child component,
+   unless it is explicitly overridden.

    ```typescript
    import iData, { component } from 'components/super/i-data/i-data';